|

 The detective series, the police procedural, the sitcom, the soap opera, the game show, the variety show.... virtually every genre still used by television today was originally invented for radio, and the medium remains as rich a playground for the imagination as it ever was.
 Gregg Taylor, creator of Decoder Ring Theatre takes you on a brief tour of all things audio drama, from the Golden Age to the rich new possibilites for todays creators.

-Dot Rocky Horror Sing-Along To Programming Grid
+Rocky Horror Sing-Along

 time: Saturday, 9:00 - 10:15 pm